-We have presented below selected unaudited pro forma condensed combined financial information that reflects the purchase method of accounting and gives effect to the Transactions, in the case of the income statement, as though the Merger had occurred as of June 1, 2006 and, in the case of the balance sheet information, as though the Merger had occurred as of February 29, 2008.
+We have presented below selected unaudited pro forma condensed combined financial information that reflects the purchase method of accounting and gives effect to the Transactions, in the case of the income statement, as though the Merger had occurred as of June 1, 2007 and, in the case of the balance sheet information, as though the Merger had occurred as of May 31, 2008.
 Allscripts is providing this selected unaudited condensed combined pro forma financial data for illustrative purposes only, and this information should not be relied upon for purposes of making any investment or other decisions.

 The unaudited pro forma condensed combined financial information give effect to the Transactions, which will be accounted for as a reverse acquisition under the purchase method of accounting.
 For this purpose, MHS will be deemed the accounting acquirer, and Allscripts will be deemed the accounting acquiree.
 The pre-acquisition combined financial statements of MHS will be treated as the historical financial statements of the combined company and Allscripts' historical stockholders' equity will not be carried forward to the combined company as of the date of the merger.
 MHS' historical financial statements have been prepared as a carve-out set of financial statements.
 The following summary unaudited pro forma condensed combined financial statements have been derived from and should be read together with the unaudited pro forma condensed combined financial statements and accompanying notes.
-The following summary unaudited pro forma condensed combined financial information assumes that the holders of Allscripts' convertible debentures convert into shares of Allscripts common stock prior to the record date for the special cash dividend.
+The following summary unaudited pro forma condensed combined financial information assumes that the holders of Allscripts' convertible debentures will not convert into shares of Allscripts common stock prior to the record date for the special cash dividend and, as a result, the pro forma information is presented on the basis of no conversion.

-The unaudited pro forma condensed combined financial information may have been different had the companies actually been combined as of June 1, 2006 or February 29, 2008.
+The unaudited pro forma condensed combined financial information may have been different had the companies actually been combined as of June 1, 2007 or May 31, 2008.
 The selected unaudited pro forma condensed combined financial information does not reflect the effect of synergies that may result from the Transactions.
 You should not rely on the selected unaudited pro forma condensed combined financial information as being indicative of the historical results that would have occurred had the companies been combined or the future results that may be achieved after completion of the Transactions.
 The following selected unaudited pro forma condensed combined financial information has been derived from, and should be read in conjunction with, the Allscripts and MHS Unaudited Pro Forma Condensed Combined Financial Statements and related notes beginning on page 95 of this proxy statement.

+For the

-For the nine months ended February 29, 2008 For the year ended May 31, 2007
+year ended May 31, 2008

 Pro Forma Statement of Operations:

-Total revenue \$515,218 \$643,862
+Total revenue \$ 682,991

-Total gross profit \$269,584 \$315,292
+Total gross profit \$ 348,702

-Net income \$ 26,338 \$ 13,879
+Net income \$ 33,148

-As of
+As of May 31, 2008

-February 29, 2008

-Balance Sheet: February 29, 2008

-Balance Sheet: Total assets February 29, 2008 \$1,380,042
+Balance Sheet:

-Total assets \$1,380,042
+Total assets \$1,369,255

+Working capital \$ 68,789

+Long-term debt \$ 135,562

+Stockholders' equity \$ 710,603